Cannabis oil: Everything you need to know

 If it feels like you took too much cannabis oil, have a cup of coffee and a glass of water.
 Eat something sweet to push up your blood sugar levels and if you feel really bad, go lie down on your bed until you fall asleep.
 By the time that you wake up the effect of the oil will be massively reduced or completely gone.

 How much does cannabis oil cost?

 Prices differ depending on where you get it.
-On average the price paid for cannabis oil in South Africa ranges from R450 per gram up to even R1000+ per gram. ‘n Gram might not sound like much, but in most cases if the oil is a good product a gram will last you much longer than you think.
-With one gram of cannabis oil you can easily medicate 12-24 brownies.
+On average the price paid for cannabis oil in South Africa ranges from R450 per gram up to even R1000+ per gram. a Gram might not sound like much, but in most cases, if the oil is a good product a gram will last you much longer than you think.
+With one gram of cannabis oil, you can easily medicate 12-24 brownies.

 Where can I get cannabis oil in South Africa?

 A while ago I did an interview with three different weed dealers.
-Remember the buying and selling of cannabis oil is illegal in South Africa and as such the black market and dealers is where most people purchase their oil.
+Remember the buying and selling of cannabis oil are illegal in South Africa and as such the black market and dealers are where most people purchase their oil.